 As the Vice President of Engineering, I was responsible for contributing technological vision, coauthoring technical documents and patents, and managing the software and data analytics teams.
 I also manage the delivery of internal technical projects.
 The company has since re-focused as Trimwire by Atana, LLC.

-In my free time, I enjoy playing guitar with friends, cooking, hiking, rock climbing, mountain biking, and building scale model warships.
+In my free time, I enjoy playing guitar with friends, cooking, hiking, rock climbing, mountain biking.